gvwilson/thirdbit/fiction/iffy/index.md

 squinting at the rod
 before thrusting it back at her.

-"I just asked her to pick up a coupla things,"
+"I just asked her to pick up a couple o' things,"
 Aunt Naggie said,
 sticking her head up through an open hatch like a turtle cautiously checking that the world outside its shell was safe.